Skip to main content

 ALTER ROLE

-Example of log check# Encryption method varies by PostgreSQL, but passwords are not exposed in plain text.
+# Encryption method may vary by PostgreSQL, but password is generally not exposed in plain text.

 2025-07-01 12:00:29 UTC [12345] LOG: statement: CREATE ROLE test_kc_mapo NOLOGIN;